JulienRouse/blog-data/content/blog/28_reading_group_milestone.md

 ### Broadcast information

-Talk/write about your event regularly, you never know when people might join.
+Talk about your event regularly, you never know when people might join.
 For us, it means that at the start of each new book discussion we send a message in various communication channels (Slack before, now Microsoft Teams).
 We give a link to our [wiki page](#write-down-the-essentials) and to our community channel in Slack/Teams so people can contact us or share readings with us.

 ### Future reading list is never empty